knownasdee/knownasdee/README.md

 ### ✨ What I’m Into
 - Building clean, human-centered interfaces
-- Exploring how AI can augment creative work
+- Exploring how AI can augment creative and meaningful work
 - Collaborating on design-driven projects